 What about homework?

 New families may worry about how they will help their child with homework if they don’t speak the language.
-TIS parents will tell you that because they don’t speak the language, their children become resourceful and independent learners.
+ISP parents will tell you that because they don’t speak the language, their children become resourceful and independent learners.
 The parents’ responsibility is to provide time, place and encouragement—and the rest is the student’s responsibility.